waleed-farrukh/torchplate/README.md

 This is another of an existing project of mine, that I thought would be useful for other people.

-Working in the industry, you need to work on complex Deep Neural Networks projects and a script with all your training code just doesn't cut it.
+Working in the industry, you need to work on complex Deep Neural Networks (DNNs) projects and a script with all your training code just doesn't cut it.
 Many people use your code, so it needs to reusable, efficient, readable and scalable.
 That is why I introduced (for myself, my colleagues and hopefully others if they find it useful) a template for Pytorch projects.
-I mostly work with Convolutional Neural Networks so this project is catered toward them.
+I mostly work with Convolutional Neural Networks (CNNs) so this project is catered toward them.

 Python 3.7
 Torch 1.2 (last trained.
 I now use 1.4 but this project has not been tested on 1.4 yet)